RikDuijm/municipality/README.md

 ### <a name="existing-features"></a>Existing features

 - **Search functionality**
-The municipality wants the user to first search if a problem is already reported.
+The municipality wants the user to look first if a problem is already reported.
 On the homepage there is a search functionality with the instruction “1.
 Look for reported problems – enter street name”.

 - **Login and Registration functionalities**
 After searching for reported problems in a given street the user has the possibility to login to report a new problem.
-Obviously therefore he also has the possibility to register himself.
-In this application he can choose username and password, but obviously in real life it would be possible that he has to register with this full name and id-number, for example.
+Therefore he also has the possibility to register himself.
+In this application he can choose username and password, but in real life he would have to register with his full name and for example his id-number.
 If a user wants to register with an existing username, he gets a message that that username is already taken.
-After registering the user is automatically sent to the login page, where he has to provide his credentials.
-If he makes a typo logging in he receives a message to try it again.
+When registered, the user can log in, providing his credentials.
+If he makes a typo, he receives a message to try it again.

 - **Report form**
 After successfully logging in the user is sent to the page where he can use a form to report a problem.
 His username is already selected and not changeable and also the date / time of the report is filled-in already.
 He can only fill out the street name and the problem he is reporting.
-Optionally he can also send in a photo taken of the photo.
+Optionally he can also send in a photo taken of the problem.
 This photo enters the database.
 However, it won’t show on the website.

 - **Overview of reports**
-After submitting the form the user is sent to a general overview of all the reported problems.
+After submitting the form, the user is sent to a general overview of all the reported problems.
 The most recently reported problem will be on top of the list, so the user will see his report immediately.
 He can click on the report to see if the municipality already posted a reaction.

 - **Navigation bar and environment for admin**
 There is also a navigation bar on top of the page.
 If a user logs in using the navigation bar, he technically can report a problem at once, without having to look if it’s already reported.
 Obviously I could choose to delete the login in the navigation bar, but a user can also be an administrator, and I’ve chosen to maintain the login so that the administrator can enter the system as quickly as possible.
-He can do so to provide his credentials (for now Username: admin, Password: admin) and he get an overview of all the reports, most recently reported first.
+He can do so to provide his credentials and he get an overview of all the reports, most recently reported first.
 Here, he can comment on reports or delete them, something a regular user cannot do.
 Obviously the administrator can also search per street name.

+*`Please check this environment with the following credentials: Username: admin, Password: admin.`*

 - **Footer**
 Allows the user to see the contact details and opening hours of the municipality and their social media canals (Facebook, Instagram, Twitter).
 None are clickable for now.